- Low energy

 - Feelings of hopelessness

 On the extreme end, SAD can lead to self-harm, thoughts of suicide, or even death.
 You should never take any feelings of depression lightly.
-If you’re feeling sad or down for multiple days at a time, or are experiencing extreme feelings of hopelessness, it’s time to check in with your doctor.
+It’s time to check in with a doctor if you’re feeling sad or down for multiple days at a time.
+Or if you are experiencing extreme feelings of hopelessness.

 If you’re struggling with your mental health, reach out for help.